seabassapologist/idea-no-hi-translation/notes/technical_notes.md

 }
 ```

+### Current to-do list

+1. Rewrite/modify the Pascal String lookup algorithm
+  a.
+It should use a lookup table rather than iterate through a list.
+Can probably reuse most of the logic otherwise
+2. Insert the entire intro script
+3. Test out some different ways to do the dictionary compression on the script.
+Probably going to need some rom expansion done, but worth doing anyways

 ### Misc Thoughts

 * Making the status boxes on the menu screen look *NICE* is going to be tricky.
 There are 5 sections with a full party, and each only fits 4 8x16 characters